 - Online dating is more popular than ever, but it does carry certain risks, particularly for women.
 Using a temporary number provides a valuable extra layer of privacy.

 - When buying or selling something on Craigslist, or placing an ad anywhere, a disposable number means you don’t have to deal with calls once your business is done.

 - If you’re job hunting, you may be expecting a lot of calls from unknown numbers.
 It’s good to know that these are related to your job search before you answer.

 - Perhaps you’re moving to a different area, or even a different country.
 In such cases, you might want to pick up a local number before you move.

 - If your job requires you to be on call or you run your own business, you’ll want a dedicated number that you know to answer professionally and can ignore when you’re off the clock, without having to carry two phones.

 - If someone is monitoring your calls and texts (like an abusive parent or partner), you can reach out for help using a number they don’t have access to.

 Whatever the reason you need a second number, there are plenty of burner apps that can help.
 Here are some of the best burner phone apps.

 Burner certainly has the best name, and it’s one of the best and most straightforward fake number apps available—as long as you live in the US or Canada.

-It provides a real phone number (not a VoIP number like Google Voice) with a local area code that you can use for calls, text messages, and voicemail.
+It provides a VOIP phone number (with a local area code) that you can use for calls, text messages, and voicemail.
 The app gives you control over who can call you, and when you’re done with a number, you can just burn it at the press of a button.

 You can connect Burner to apps like Dropbox, Evernote, Slack, and SoundCloud to share or store items.
 In addition, this app might appeal to online daters thanks to its GhostBot feature.
 This can can give automatic non-committal replies to certain contacts.